 But he needed to fail.

-He did gave it a quick whip, and it sailed through the air and landed right on target in the dried grass and leaves of the forest.
+He did give it a quick whip, and it sailed through the air and landed right on target in the dried grass and leaves of the forest.
 But that wasn’t all.

 Ben had taken an entire jerry can from his father’s workshop and doused the area with gasoline to ensure that the fire would start.
 He’d poured it everywhere in the target area, splashing over every inch of the ground he could find, as well as long tendrils that lead to his father’s garden.